Exclude files and directories from source control

 The standard Eclipse preferences ignore files based on a global preference setting.
-The standard preferences uses a pattern match to determine if files should be ignored.
-The preferences automatically searches any derived resources, however it has some deficiencies.
-The standard preferences test only leaf names after containers have been expanded, which means that certain patterns will not get ignored as intended.
+The standard preferences use a pattern match to determine if files need to be ignored.
+The preferences automatically search any derived resources, however with some deficiencies.
+The standard preferences test only leaf names after containers have been expanded, which means that certain patterns aren't ignored as intended.

-For example, specifying temp* will ignore files called temp, temp.txt, temperance.txt, but it will not ignore files in a directory temp or any subdirectories of temp.
-A second limitation is that specifying temp.txt will ignore it across all projects and directories.
-It may be necessary to ignore just one particular file with the name.
+Example: Specifying temp* ignores files called temp, temp.txt, temperance.txt, but it doesn't ignore files in a directory temp or any subdirectories of temp.
+Specifying temp.txt ignores it across all projects and directories though it may be necessary to ignore just one particular file with the name.

-The .dmignore file ignores files and directories based on the entries specified in the file.
-This file contains project-specific ignore patterns which will be used in addition to the standard preferences.
-The .dmignore file supports wildcards and pattern matching for both files and directories, and applies to all the files and directories in the folder in which it is located.
+The .dmignore file ignores files and directories based on the entries in the file.
+This file contains project-specific ignore patterns which are used together with the standard preferences.
+The .dmignore file supports wildcards and pattern matching for both files and directories, and applies to all the files and subfolders in the folder in which it is located.
 It doesn't apply to subfolders.

 For example, if .dmignore contained the entry temp* and you had the following structure:Copy code

 the temp.txt file and the temp folder (and its subfolder) would be ignored.
 The temp1.txt file would be included because it is in a subfolder.
 To ignore this file, add another .dmignore file in the dir1 subfolder.